Easy & Effective Ways To Stress Less

 5. Regular Exercise

-Exercise releases the feel-good hormone, endorphin and increases the growth of new brain cells.
-Try to fit in at least a hundred and fifty minutes of mild to moderately-intense exercises for a week.
+Exercise releases the feel-good hormone, endorphin, and increases the growth of new brain cells.
+Try to fit in at least a hundred and fifty minutes of mild to moderately intense exercises for a week.
 You can make it more fun by mixing different exercise styles or working out with your partner or friends.

 6. Social Support